-Gather the ingredients so you don’t have to scramble looking for them.
+Gather the ingredients so you don’t have to scramble to look for them.
 I love everything lined up, can you tell?
 I cubed the ham, chopped the onions, and chopped the celery beforehand.

-Place your food processor on the countertop, place the ham, celery, and onion in the bowl of the processor.
+Place your food processor on the countertop, and place the ham, celery, and onion in the bowl of the processor or blender.

-Combine the mayo, pickle relish, and mustard and stir until mixed.
+Combine the mayo, sweet relish, and mustard and stir until mixed.
 Add the meat mixture with the mayo mixture.
 Cover and chill for at least 2 hours.